ODA Fee Guide, Dental Costs Explained

 Cost Of Fixed Retainers

-Patients often choose between Removable Clear Essix Retainers or Cemented Lingual Wire Retainers.
-These retainers can be made for the top (maxillary) or bottom (mandibular).
-The cost of fixed retainers by a general dentist generally cost $275 per arch.
+The cost of fixed retainers cost $278 per arch.
 The codes relevant to fixed orthodontic retainers in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Appliances, Fixed/Cemented, Retention

 These fees may be covered by dental insurance plans, but it is important to check with your insurance provider to determine your specific coverage.
-It is also worth noting that the ODA Fee Guide is a guideline and not a mandatory fee schedule, so dentists and orthodontists may charge more or less than the listed fees depending on their individual practices.
-At Atlas Dental, we follow the fee guide for fixed retainers.
+At Atlas Dental, we follow the ODA fee guide for fixed retainers.

 Cost Of Removable Retainers

-Patients often choose between Removable Clear Essix Retainers or Cemented Lingual Wire Retainers.
-These retainers can be made for the top (maxillary) or bottom (mandibular).
-The costs of removable retainers by a general dentist is around $229 plus dental lab fee (approximately $100).
+The cost of removable retainers is $332.
 The codes relevant to removable orthodontic retainers in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Appliances, Removable, Retention

 These fees may be covered by dental insurance plans, but it is important to check with your insurance provider to determine your specific coverage.
-It is also worth noting that the ODA Fee Guide is a guideline and not a mandatory fee schedule, so dentists and orthodontists may charge more or less than the listed fees depending on their individual practices.
-At Atlas Dental, our fees are consistent with the ODA Fee Guide.
+At Atlas Dental, our fees are consistent with the ODA Fee Guide for removable retainers.

 Cost Of Oral Conscious Sedation